 These are no words out of a famous song, story or a play but true feelings of every single person who turns old and frail, a relic of the past (with due apologies), knowing very well that I too am at the cusp of senility.
 Practically everyone, on whom the sun is about to set after a lifetime of immense glow and sunshine, one who has illuminated the lives of numerous others for decades.
-Even a mighty object like a sun shines for a finite period of time after which it explodes and vanishes without leaving much of a trace.
+Even a mighty object like the sun shines for a finite period of time after which it explodes and vanishes without leaving much of a trace.
 Old age is the most dreaded phase of human life, as it is no longer warm and cosy in here.
 No one remains untouched by this biological turn in one’s life since universally everyone is a candidate in-waiting.
 The youthful and prime phases have ended and twilight is what will last long, its cold and lonely.
 Stepping into the phase of physical infirmity and diminishing strength when one can no longer sustain life on his own, is quite disheartening.
 Apart from failing health, the other issues to deal with include financial and emotional issues.
 But do not fret as it is the law of nature and you and I cannot escape it or do a thing about it anyhow.
 The old ones making room for the new.
-The old leaves and wilted flowers making way for the new leaves and buds that mark the birth of new life.
+The old leaves and wilted flowers making way for the new ones that mark the birth of new life.

 Retirement from active service is one such announcement that you are no longer needed to take part in the official matters and steer the big ship that you have steered for so long.
 Just overnight you have acquired the tag of a vintage breed.
 Suddenly you have become too old and turned senile that your employer thinks he can do without you and no longer needs you.
 This might give rise to ill feelings like low self-worth and self-esteem in some individuals.
 Well this is a pessimistic thought which afflicts majority of people that seems to completely overwhelm and drown them under its weight.
 However, the truth is quite different.
 It is a benevolent gesture from your employer, he wants to rest you for all the things you have done in those long strenuous years at service and still pay you half the salary as pension, even when you do not attend office ever after!
 Some of you might take pleasure out of this announcement and remain happy thereafter, while the rest might object to it as you view it as a tactic to keep you out of regular affairs at the company as well as hand out a salary cut without which you might not be able to afford a luxurious lifestyle you have always enjoyed.
 It is a serious concern since at this age a regular credit to your bank account by way of monthly salary dries out and your monthly medical bills keep soaring.
 For some of you, I know for sure, the monthly medical bills outstrip the regular monthly food bill as well.
 Thus, ensuring present lifestyle and affording medical expenses could become challenging for some of you unless some smart choices have been made in the past, provided you had the benefit of an excellent financial advisor to give you company.
 What you thoroughly miss are the lavish official meals, trips to exotic locations for award ceremonies, visits to countrywide offices for inspection and plethora of perks that an official designation comes with.